 A number of volunteers donate their time to the Organization's programs during the year which are not reflected in the financial statements since they do not require specialized skills.
-During 2015 and 2014, board members spent approximately 467 and 342 hours, respectively, attending meetings, training, and other seminars in support of the Organization.
-Additionally, volunteers and committee members contributed approximately 3,088 and 1,720 hours in support of the Organization's 2015 and 2014 Southern Festival of Books that is held each fall.
+During 2016 and 2015, board members spent approximately 348 and 467 hours, respectively, attending meetings, training, and other seminars in support of the Organization.
+Additionally, volunteers and committee members contributed approximately 2,982 and 3,088 hours, respectively, in support of the Organization's 2016 and 2015 Southern Festival of Books that is held each fall.
 These amounts are not reflected in donated services, but are significant contributions to the Organization.
 Donated professional services, use of facilities, materials and other assets received as donations are reflected in the accompanying financial statements at their estimated fair value in the period received.